Mostrom-LLC/starfire-server/README.md

-# 🦕 Deno Knowledge Base API
+# 🦕 Starfire API Server

-A modern, TypeScript-first API built with Deno and Express for querying AWS Bedrock knowledge bases with real-time WebSocket streaming.
+A modern, TypeScript-first API built with Deno and Express for the Starfire AI-native intelligence platform for life sciences teams.
+Features include data ingestion, knowledge base querying, chat functionality, and visualization capabilities.

 ## Features